-The Commission has adopted a policy for judging eligibility of projects:

-- The IDC will consider only projects or proposals which will further the purposes and objectives of the Port of Seattle within the confines of state and federal law. - Tax exempt private activity bonds will be issued only for the financing of projects which broaden and strengthen the economic base of the Port District by enhancing trade and the movement of passengers and cargo by air or sea, including: - o the development or improvement of marine terminals and airport facilities or components thereof: - the development and improvement of commercial and industrial land, manufacturing facilities, warehouses, terminal and transfer facilities, and related improvements which enhance trade via Port-owned or operated airport and marine facilities; - o the development and improvement of facilities which will enhance or promote the Port's Comprehensive Scheme; and - o the development and improvement of facilities which directly support and assist the movement of passengers and cargo by air or waterborne transportation, including, but not limited to, aircraft and ship construction and repair facilities, facilities necessary for the inspection, weighing, storage, and packaging of cargo; and connecting surface transportation facilities.
+- The Commission has adopted a policy for judging eligibility of projects: - The IDC will consider only projects or proposals which will further the purposes and objectives of the Port of Seattle within the confines of state and federal law. - Tax exempt private activity bonds will be issued only for the financing of projects which broaden and strengthen the economic base of the Port District by enhancing trade and the movement of passengers and cargo by air or sea, including: - the development or improvement of marine terminals and airport facilities or components thereof; - the development and improvement of commercial and industrial land, manufacturing facilities, warehouses, terminal and transfer facilities, and related improvements which enhance trade via Port-owned or operated airport and marine facilities; - the development and improvement of facilities which will enhance or promote the Port's Comprehensive Scheme; and - the development and improvement of facilities which directly support and assist the movement of passengers and cargo by air or waterborne transportation, including, but not limited to, aircraft and ship construction and repair facilities, facilities necessary for the inspection, weighing, storage, and packaging of cargo; and connecting surface transportation facilities.

-Who assists the Port in deciding which projects to fund?
+Who assists the Port in deciding which projects to finance?

 • When bonds are issued, outside bond counsel is engaged to review and confirm legal compliance and eligibility of the project for tax-exempt financing.
 The bond counsel certifies that the issuer has the legal authority to issue the bonds and that the securities qualify for federal income exemption.
+Staff reviews projects based on Port policy.
+Ultimately, the IDC Board and Port Commission have to approve the use of the IDC for financing.